 A risk factor is anything that can increase your chance of developing a disease.
 Different cancers have different risk factors.
 There are some factors that may increase your risk of vaginal cancer.

 Remember that having one or more risk factors does not mean that you will definitely get vaginal cancer.
 Many people with one or more risk factors never get it.
 And sometimes people with none of these risk factors develop vaginal cancer.
 Risk factors are only a guide to what may increase risk.

 We don’t know the exact causes of vaginal cancer.
 It is a rare cancer with just under 260 new cases diagnosed in the UK each year.
-That is less than 1 out of every 600 cancers diagnosed in women.
+Only around 1 in 100 cancers of the female sex organs (1%) are vaginal cancers.